Andrew McCabe: Personal life

 McCabe is married to Jill McCabe, a physician specializing in pediatrics, who was the Democratic candidate for Virginia's 13th Senate District in 2015.
-They have two children, a son and a daughter.
+They have two children.
 He is a triathlete who occasionally biked 35 mi to work from his home in Ashburn, Virginia.
 When biking to work, he and his friend would switch off driving while the other biked.
 The one who did not bike would then drive both home at day's end.